-The Office of Civil Justice (OCJ) was created at HRA in 2015 with the mission to coordinate, evaluate and improve civil legal services for low-income New Yorkers.
-New York City has made an extraordinary investment in legal services to level the playing field for New Yorkers in need who face potentially life-changing legal challenges, making it a national leader in providing this assistance for low-income families and individuals.
+Through OCJ, New York City has made an extraordinary investment in legal services to level the playing field for New Yorkers in need, including tenants, immigrants, low-wage workers and other New Yorkers facing civil legal challenges.
+Today, New York City is a national leader in providing legal assistance to low-income families and individuals.

 OCJ is building New York City's Universal Access to Legal Services initiative, a program that will provide all tenants facing eviction in New York City's Housing Court with access to free legal services.
 At full implementation, Universal Access makes New York City the first city in the country to ensure access to legal services to anyone facing eviction in court.